crodrigoturner/pending-dot/README.md

 # Pending Dot - Obsidian Plugin

-Mark notes as "pending" with a orange circle indicator in your Obsidian file explorer.
+Mark notes as "pending" with an orange circle indicator in your Obsidian file explorer.

 <img width="732" height="54" alt="image" src="https://github.com/user-attachments/assets/a0d1a1ff-e226-44ed-b0c1-5b03faa355a6" />